talenavi/husky-precommit-prepush-githooks/README.md

 These default scripts are suitable for my needs, however it may need adjustment for others, feel free to adjust and let me know if there is a better way to do.

+If you think this article helps you, You can buy me a coffee ☕ https://www.buymeacoffee.com/christchan

 Enjoy!\
 www.talenavi.com